Introduction

 This document describes what Generic Routing Encapsulation (GRE) keepalives are and how they work.

-A GRE tunnel is a logical interface on a Cisco router that provides a way to encapsulate passenger packets inside a transport protocol.
-It is an architecture designed to provide the services in order to implement a point-to-point encapsulation scheme.
+A GRE tunnel is a logical interface on a router that provides a way to encapsulate network protocol packets inside a transport protocol.
+It is a mechanism to provide transport for network traffic over a point-to-point encapsulation scheme.

 GRE tunnels are designed to be completely stateless.
 This means that each tunnel endpoint does not keep any information about the state or availability of the remote tunnel endpoint.
 A consequence of this is that the local tunnel endpoint router does not have the ability to bring the line protocol of the GRE Tunnel interface down if the remote end of the tunnel is unreachable.
 The ability to mark an interface as down when the remote end of the link is not available is used in order to remove any routes (specifically static routes) in the routing table that use that interface as the outbound interface.
 Specifically, if the line protocol for an interface is changed to down, then any static routes that point out that interface are removed from the routing table.
 This allows for the installation of an alternate (floating) static route or for Policy Based Routing (PBR) in order to select an alternate next-hop or interface.

-Normally, a GRE Tunnel interface comes up as soon as it is configured and it stays up as long as there is a valid tunnel source address or interface which is up.
+Normally, a GRE Tunnel interface comes up as soon as it is configured and it stays up as long as there is a valid tunnel source address or a tunnel source interface which is in an up state.
 The tunnel destination IP address must also be routable.
 This is true even if the other side of the tunnel has not been configured.
 This means that a static route or PBR forwarding of packets via the GRE tunnel interface remains in effect even though the GRE tunnel packets do not reach the other end of the tunnel.

 Note: GRE keepalives are not supported together with IPsec tunnel protection under any circumstances.
 This document discusses this issue.

 The GRE tunnel keepalive mechanism is similar to PPP keepalives in that it gives the ability for one side to originate and receive keepalive packets to and from a remote router even if the remote router does not support GRE keepalives.
 Since GRE is a packet tunneling mechanism for tunneling IP inside IP, a GRE IP tunnel packet can be built inside another GRE IP tunnel packet.
 For GRE keepalives, the sender prebuilds the keepalive response packet inside the original keepalive request packet so that the remote end only needs to do standard GRE decapsulation of the outer GRE IP header and then revert the inner IP GRE packet to the sender.
 These packets illustrate the IP tunneling concepts where GRE is the encapsulation protocol and IP is the transport protocol.
-The passenger protocol is also IP (although it can be another protocol like Decnet, Internetwork Packet Exchange (IPX), or Appletalk).
+The passenger protocol is also IP (although it can be another protocol like NHRP ).

 Normal Packet: